WHAT IS ALEKS?

 - Geometry and trigonometry (including perimeter, area, and volume, coordinate geometry, trigonometric functions, and identities and equations).

-Can I practice using the ALEKS input tools before I begin the Placement Assessment?
-ALEKS will begin with a brief tutorial to make sure you are comfortable with the math palette tools before your Placement Assessment begins.
+Can I practice using the ALEKS input tools before I begin the Assessment?
+ALEKS will begin with a brief tutorial to make sure you are comfortable with the math palette tools before your assessment begins.
 The tutorial shows you how to enter different types of answers, how to use the ALEKS calculator, and how to graph.
-If you aren’t sure how to input an answer, or need help while you are taking the ALEKS Placement Assessment, select the Help button below the answer pallet tools.
-Going to the tutorial during your Placement Assessment will NOT impact your Placement Assessment results.
+If you aren’t sure how to input an answer or need help while you are taking the ALEKS PPL Assessment, select the Help button below the answer pallet tools.
+Going to the tutorial during your assessment will NOT impact your results.

-May I use any other resources during a Placement Assessment?
+May I use any other resources during this assessment?
 You may only use a pen or pencil, paper, and the resources provided within ALEKS.
 You should not receive assistance from friends, family, other websites, textbooks, or any other resource not provided by ALEKS.

 Can I review a question after I've answered it?
 Because ALEKS is adaptive, once you submit an answer, you cannot change it.
 Be sure to carefully check your answer before submitting your response.

-Are Placement Assessments timed?
-Yes, you have 3 hours to complete a Placement Assessment once it has begun.
+Are these assessments timed?
+Yes, you have 3 hours to complete the assessment once it has begun.
+But, most students complete the assessment in under 90 minutes.

-What happens if I do not complete a Placement Assessment in the allotted time?
+What happens if I do not complete the assessment in the allotted time?
 You will be given a placement result, but it will not be a true reflection of your abilities.
-You may take a placement assessment up to five times.
+You may take the assessment up to five times.

 I am ready to start my ALEKS PPL Assessment.
 How do I begin?
-Step by step instructions for accessing and taking the ALEKS PPL Assessment must be accessed via the Class of 2024 Moodle page.
+Step by step instructions for accessing and taking the ALEKS PPL Assessment must be accessed via the Class of 2026 Campus Groups page.

 Where can I see my score?

-- You will receive your score immediately upon completion of your Placement Assessment.
+- You will receive your score immediately upon completion of your assessment.

-- Your ALEKS score can be viewed by re-entering ALEKS using the same access link for which you took the Placement Assessment.
+- Your ALEKS score can be viewed by re-entering ALEKS using the same access link for which you took the assessment.

 - Your scores will be verified by the math department before the quarter begins.